redpwn/rctf/README.md

 If you use [rDeploy](https://github.com/redpwn/rdeploy), you can automatically import the problem data using the below command:

 ```
-# rctf deploy /path/to/rdeploy/directory/
+# rctf deploy /path/to/challenge/directory/
 ```

 ##### Without rDeploy

-This is currently not supported, but it will be in the future.
+This is currently not supported, but it will be in the near future.